Food Shop

 Supermarkets are establishments where the selection of food and goods sold is organised on a self-serve basis.

-Supermarkets that: (i) sell raw meat or seafood; or (ii) conduct one-site preparation of food for sale (e.g. at a rotisserie counter) require a SFA licence to operate.
+Supermarkets that: (i) sell raw meat or seafood; or (ii) conduct on-site preparation of food for sale (e.g. at a rotisserie counter) require a SFA licence to operate.

 Singapore citizens, permanent residents, societies registered with MHA, or entities registered with ACRA can apply for this licence.